Overview

 - the user authenticates through a redirect.

-- "Authenticate with Foo"
+- Continue with Google

-- "Continue with Foo"
+- Authenticate with Google

 const credential = await signInWithPopup(auth, gProvider)